-There are a number of approaches that the UK industry could take approach KYC as a service.
+There are a number of approaches that the UK industry could take for KYC-as-a-service.
 Each of these approaches will impact people, processes and technology across the industry and could raise significant legal and regulatory questions.
 As a result of these far reaching impacts, the implementation of this capability will be built and will evolve over time.